-No, you don't need to write a test to become a guide.
-Before you can obtain a Big Game Guide’s Designation, you must be recommended by a currently licensed Big Game Outfitter-Guide in Alberta even if you have held a Big Game Guide’s licence in another jurisdiction.
-There is no requirement for a recommendation to hold a Bird Game Guide’s Designation.
-The outfitter you will be working for can issue the Guide’s Designation.
+No, you currently do not need to write a test to become a guide.
+However, before you can obtain a big game guide’s designation, you must be recommended by a currently licensed big game outfitter-guide in Alberta unless you have held a big game guide’s licence in another province or territory.
+There is no requirement for an outfitter recommendation to obtain a bird game guide’s designation.
+The outfitter you will be working for can issue the guide’s designation.

-You must hold at least $5 million of Commercial General Liability as well as a Deposit Indemnity Bond for $10,000.
-If you are purchasing the insurance through your agent, the Commercial General Liability must cover outfitted hunting in Alberta.
-The Bond is for the protection of client deposits that you receive.
+You must hold at least $5 million of commercial general liability as well as a deposit indemnity bond for $10,000.
+If you are purchasing the insurance through your agent, the commercial general liability must cover outfitted hunting in Alberta.
+The bond protects the client deposits that you receive.
 Hub International has a group policy for APOS members that includes the insurance and bond.

-3) How does a person obtain employment in a hunting camp?
+3) How can I get a job in a hunting camp?

-Working for an outfitter may be one of the most memorable experiences of your lifetime.
-Camp help, cooks, wranglers, guides – these folks all play a pivotal role in ensuring guests enjoy their Alberta experience.
+Working for an outfitter may be one of the most memorable experiences of your life.
+Camp help, cooks, wranglers, and guides all play pivotal roles in ensuring guests enjoy their Alberta experience.
 Outfitters are always looking for hardworking people with enthusiasm, integrity, and people skills.
-Contact the APOS office for more information.
+Please click here for more information.

-A Bird Game Addendum is a document the holder of a Bird Game Guide’s Designation must carry with him when guiding to identify the outfitter he is working for and the Wildlife Management Units (WMUs) he is eligible to operate in.
+A bird game addendum is a document that the holder of a bird game guide’s designation must carry when guiding.
+This identifies the outfitter he is working for and the Wildlife Management Units (WMUs) he is eligible to operate in.

 5) Can outfitters pay landowners for exclusive access to private land?

-While paid access (leasing) is a common practice in many countries, the practice is illegal in Alberta.
-Within our province, hunting is accessible to all people, regardless of their financial status.
-No one is allowed to pay a landowner for access – nor is a landowner allowed to solicit or receive payment for access.
+No. Paid access is a common practice in many other countries, but it is illegal in Alberta.
+No one is allowed to pay a landowner for access, and a landowner is not allowed to solicit or receive payment for access.

-You may contract a guide for guiding services using your resident hunting licence.
+As a resident of Alberta, you may contract an outfitter-guide for guiding services using your resident hunting licence.

-8) What impact does outfitted hunting have on resident hunting opportunities?
+8) Does outfitting have an impact on resident hunting opportunities?

-Alberta Fish and Wildlife manages harvest to provide a balance between resident and outfitted hunting opportunities.
-Their management policy considers resident demand, population estimates, harvest rates, draw success, etc., in making decisions about the allocation of harvest among all user groups.
-Where resident opportunities are very restricted (such as goats and turkey), there is no outfitted hunting.
-For species where residents are on a limited draw entry outfitters are often allocated a small percentage.
+Alberta Fish and Wildlife manages the harvest to provide a balance between resident and outfitting opportunities.
+Their management policy considers resident demand, population estimates, harvest rates, draw success, etc., in making decisions about the allocation between user groups.
+Where resident opportunities are very restricted, such as goats and turkey, there is no outfitting.
+For species where residents are on a limited draw entry, outfitters are often allocated a small percentage.
 For species like black bears, where the Province’s harvest goal is not met by resident hunter activity, a greater percentage is allocated to the outfitting industry.

 9) How do Albertans benefit from the outfitting industry?

 Wildlife is a renewable resource.
 Effective wildlife management requires a carefully planned harvest.
-The outfitted hunting industry generates yearly over $100 million of economic activity that benefits all Albertans, and over 2,000 people owe their jobs to the operational expenditures of outfitters.
+Professional outfitting generates over $100 million of economic activity each year, supporting over 2,000 jobs and bringing tourism into rural Alberta.